modelscope/normal-depth-diffusion/README.md

 - [x] Training code.
 - [x] Pretrained model: ND, ND-MV, Albedo-MV.
 - [ ] Pretrained model: ND-MV-VAE.
-- [ ] Rendered Multi-View Image of Objaverse-dataset.
+- [x] Rendered Multi-View Image of Objaverse-dataset.

 ## News
+- 2023-12-25: We release the training dataset mvs_objaverse through Alibaba OSS Service.
+We also provide a convenient multi-threads script for fast downloading.
 - 2023-12-11: Inference codes and pretrained models are released.
 We are working to improve ND-Diffusion Model, stay tuned!.